ppetrovtv/pine_script_docs/source/essential/Indicator_repainting.rst

 Indicator repainting
 ====================

-Historical data doesn't include records of intra-bar movements of price.
+Historical data does not include records of intra-bar movements of price;
+only open, high, low and close (OHLC).
+This leads to a script sometimes working differently on historical data and in real-time, where only the open price does not change and where price will typically move many times before the real-time bar's final high, low and close values are known after the real-time bar closes.

-This leads to a script working differently on historical data and at real-time.
-If we add a script on a chart, wait till it calculates on some number of real-time bars and then reload the page, we can see this difference.
-This peculiarity is called *Indicator repainting*.
+If we add a script on a chart, wait until it calculates on a number of real-time bars and then reload the page, we will sometimes see a script's plots change slightly.
+This behavior is one of a few different types of behaviors commonly referred to as *Indicator repainting*, and it is the type of repainting we are concerned with here, and which we will refer to when using *repainting*.

+Other types of behavior sometimes referred to as *repainting* include plotting with a negative offset on past bars and using otherwise unavailable future information with calls to the ``security`` function, without understanding that used improperly, they may inadvertently introduce into script calculations future information that is not available in real-time.

-Not all indicators have an effect of repainting.
-In most cases it depends on whether or not some certain functions or language constructs are used in the code.
-This document reveals this question in detail.
+Not all indicators are subject to the type of repainting we discuss here.
+In most cases it depends on whether or not certain functions or language constructs are used in the code.
+Please note that this repainting effect is not a bug; it's the result of the inherent difference between historic bars and real-time bar information on TradingView.

 We can see repainting in the following cases: